 Puppies are a bit of an odd situation, as you’re not just looking at the dog’s age but whether or not the dog is with his or her mother.
 A puppy that is still around his mother after birth is already getting an awful lot of care and attention, including grooming.

-That said, Purina makes the case that it’s a good idea to get your puppy used to bathing sooner, rather than later.
+It’s a good idea to get your puppy used to bathing sooner, rather than later.
 Moreover, puppies who have been brought home from a pet store or via adoption aren’t getting that same level of care.
 You’re going to need to take at whether or not the puppy is getting groomed by his or her mother to make an informed bathing decision.

 Things are a little easier with adult and elderly dogs.
 Once they get past the puppy stage, dogs are largely going to depend on you for grooming.
 To be absolutely honest, you don’t have to bathe your dog at all after he or she reaches a certain age.
 Doing so does, however, give you a very good chance to take care of certain doggie odors and to check out your dog’s general health as he or she starts to get older.